-- Get a good night's sleep the night before the testing.
-Come to the test well rested. - Allow yourself enough time to get to the site without rushing.
-Arrive at least 10 minutes before the stated reporting time. - A proper warm up should be done prior to performing the tests.
-Warm-up should include stretching major muscle groups in the arms, shoulders, legs, back and abdomen.
-Performing warm-up exercises regularly and often will increase your flexibility, improve your performance on the tests and reduce the likelihood of injury.

-- Wear comfortable clothing that allows you to move freely.
-Bring a towel with you and, if you wish, a change of clothing and a bottle of water. - Candidates should not eat a heavy meal for at least 2-3 hours prior to the test.
-Do not eat or drink anything immediately prior to testing, except water. - Do not smoke or use tobacco within an hour of testing.
-Smoking or the use of tobacco will not be permitted at any time during the testing. - Recovery after each test should be active (i.e. slow walking, gentle stretching)
+- 1. Get a good night's sleep the night before testing.
+Come to the test well rested. - 2.
+Allow yourself enough time to get to the site without rushing.
+Arrive at least 20 minutes before the scheduled reporting time. - 3.
+A proper warm up should be done prior to performing the test.
+Warm up should include stretching major muscle groups in the arms, shoulders, legs, back and abdomen.
+Performing warm up exercises regularly and often will increase your flexibility, improve your performance on the tests and reduce the likelihood of injury. - 4.
+Wear comfortable clothing that allows you to move around freely.
+Bring a bottle of water, towel and, if you wish, a change of clothing with you. - 5.
+Candidates should not eat a heavy meal for at least 2-3 hours prior to the test.
+Do not eat or drink anything immediately prior to testing, except water. - 6.
+Do not smoke or use tobacco within an hour of testing.
+Smoking or the use of tobacco will not be permitted at any time during the testing. - 7.
+Recovery after each test should be active (i.e. slow walking, gentle stretching).